 - Submit the Transfer of Credit Request form and related documentation for evaluation of possible transfer credit.
 Transfer credit will only be granted under the following conditions:

-- Required prerequisite science courses must have been completed within two (2) years of the date of enrollment with a 77% or higher.
+- Required prerequisite science courses must have been completed within two (2) years of the start date of program with a grade of B or higher.